why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/microos_getting_started.md

 ### Installation: GNOME
 _Gnome is currently in a beta stage._

-At first boot flatpaks are enabled and some flatpaks are installed by default (MozillaFirefox, Gedit and Gnome Calculator).
+At first boot flatpaks are enabled and some flatpaks are installed by default (Mozilla Firefox, Gedit and Gnome Calculator).

 Make sure to install a browser via transactional-updates if you want to use GNOME extensions.
 The easiest way to install GNOME extensions is via the website provided by the [GNOME project](https://extensions.gnome.org/).
 For this to work however, you will need a browser installed on the system via transactional-update, as it will not work inside a containerized environment (like flatpaks, snaps, AppImages or in a toolbox).
 The browser will need to have the plugin mentioned on the top of the page when you first open it.